The definitive Amcache.hve forensic reference: every key, every value, every timestamp

 What Amcache does not prove on its own:

-• That the file was executed.
+• That the file executed.

 • When the file was first placed on disk.